ultimate271/notes/sanderson/elantris/elantris02.02.sanderson.md

 Sarene smiled.
 “Now, there’s an impossible task.
 Come on, we need to go meet my new father.”

+## Sarene think about things as she approaches the city
 Sarene leaned against the carriage window, watching the city pass as she rode toward the palace.
 She sat in silence for the moment, a single thought crowding everything else out of her mind.